awesomerank/awesomerank.github.io/lists/cristianoliveira/awesome4girls.md

   - [League of Women Coders](http://lwc.tech/)

-    League of Women Coders (formerly Ladies Who Code, est. June 2011) is a grassroots collective that focuses on coding, hacking, and learning together.
-We’re like a book club for superhero women coders.
-You’ll find us championing free software, debating the best uses for ternary operators, defending against trolls, sharing what we know, and supporting each other in every way we can.
+    League of Women Coders (formerly Ladies Who Code, est. June 2011) is a meetup that focuses on coding, hacking, and learning collaboratively.
+The group meets up at least once a month in New York City and Boston.
+The meetups focus on talks, technical questions and ideation, and sometimes also bring female speakers.

   - [Technovation](http://www.technovationchallenge.org/)